-Over time, these changes in the cells may go on to become true cancer.
-The cancer makes chemicals that cause new blood vessels to form nearby.
-These new blood vessels feed the cancer cells and allow a tumor to form.
+Over time, a pre-cancer may go on to become true cancer.
+The cells divide to make new cells and a tumor may form.
 In time, the tumor becomes large enough to show up on an x-ray.

 At some point, lung cancer cells can break away and spread to other parts of the body in a process called metastasis.
-Lung cancer is often a life-threatening disease because it can spread this way before it is found.
+Lung cancer can be a life-threatening disease because it often spreads this way before it is found.